-When unexpected expenses pile up and the emergency fund has been drained, where can you turn for money?
-For many people their biggest stash of savings is hidden away in tax-advantaged retirement accounts, such as an IRA or 401(k).
+When unexpected expenses pile up and the emergency fund has been drained, where can you turn for money during tough times?
+For many people, their biggest stash of savings is hidden away in tax-advantaged retirement accounts, such as an IRA or 401(k).

 Unfortunately, the U.S. government imposes a 10 percent penalty on any withdrawals before age 59 1/2.
-Some early distributions qualify for a waiver of that penalty — for instance hardships, higher education expenses and buying a first home.
+Some early distributions qualify for a waiver of that penalty — for instance, certain types of hardships, higher education expenses and buying a first home.

 Though the IRS does not recognize being flat broke as a hardship, there are situations when investors can tap their retirement plan before age 59 1/2 without paying the 10 percent penalty.

-What is a 401(k) and IRA penalty withdrawal?
+What is a 401(k) and IRA withdrawal penalty?

 Generally, if you withdraw money from a 401(k) before the plan’s normal retirement age or from an IRA before turning 59 ½, you’ll pay an additional 10 percent in income tax as a penalty.
 But there are some exceptions that allow for penalty-free withdrawals.